cadencedatasoft-dot-in/disk-space/find-empty-folders/README.md

 # find empty folders

 Locate and delete empty folders and duplicate files on your Mac, Windows, or Linux machines.
 In a non intrusivenon-intrusive and destructive way.
+Given the path, this utility generates an executable script to delete empty directories or duplicate files depending on set flag.

 USAGE: find-empty-folders.exe [FLAGS] [OPTIONS] [dirs]...